huggingface/blog/starcoder2.md

 <img src="https://huggingface.co/datasets/bigcode/admin/resolve/main/sc2-banner.png" alt="StarCoder2">
 </div>

 BigCode is releasing StarCoder2 the next generation of transparently trained open code LLMs.
-All StarCoder2 variants were trained on [The Stack v2](https://huggingface.co/datasets/bigcode/the-stack-v2/), a new larg and high quality code dataset.
-We release all models, datasets, and the processing as well as training code.
+All StarCoder2 variants were trained on [The Stack v2](https://huggingface.co/datasets/bigcode/the-stack-v2/), a new large and high quality code dataset.
+We release all models, datasets, and the processing as well as the training code.
 Check out the [paper](https://drive.google.com/file/d/17iGn3c-sYNiLyRSY-A85QOzgzGnGiVI3/view?usp=sharing) for details.

 ## What is StarCoder2?